dkport/search-books/README.md

 ## Environment Variables

-1. Set the following environment variables in a `env` file:
+1. Set the following environment variable in a `env` file:

 ```env
 # Please set your OPENAI_API_KEY here: